Are you apprehensive about taking the New Standard's Check Test ?

-Alternatively we provide a comprehensive ADI Home Study Pack and free telephone support for only £50
+Alternatively, I provide a comprehensive ADI Home Study Pack and free telephone support for only £50

 The new Standards Check commenced on 7th April 2014.
 The new system seeks evidence that a driving instructor can deliver a non-judgemental and client-centred approach to their training.
 The change in the method of assessment is research based and will seek to improve the standards of training delivered in the UK.